-The first volleyball team I ever coached by myself was the Southeast Boys Scholastic team in the Massachusetts Bay State Games.
+My first ever head coach situation was for the Southeast Boys Scholastic team in the Massachusetts Bay State Games.
 You can think of the Games as an annual mini Olympic type of competition.
-The six regions of the state compete against each other in a wide array of sports.
-In volleyball it means running team tryouts, having weekly training sessions for a month or so, then competing in the 3-day tournament during the month of July.
+The six regions of the state competed against each other in a wide array of sports.
+In volleyball it meant running team tryouts, having weekly training sessions for a month or so, then competing in the 3-day tournament during the month of July.

-I’d never even seen Bay State Games competition, so I didn’t really know what I was getting myself into from that perspective.
-I’d had enough exposure to high school boys volleyball to at least have a general idea of what to expect.
-I didn’t, however, know the specific level of play there would be among presumably the better players in the state.
+Having never even seen Bay State Games competition before, I didn’t really know what I was getting myself into from that perspective.
+I had enough prior exposure to high school boys volleyball to at least have a general idea of what to expect, but I know the specific level of play there would be among, presumably, the better players in the state.
 I did know that I had some talent on my team, though.

 Then I heard my setter sprained his ankle the week before the tournament.